x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deployment-ref/ms-exch-setupreadiness-adiniterrorrule.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: cd0f45ab-89de-4653-b50d-c1157c2329d5
-description: "Microsoft Exchange Server 2016 Setup can't continue because it found a duplicate Microsoft Exchange System Objects container in Active Directory Domain Naming context.
-When Setup finds a duplicate Microsoft Exchange System Objects container, you must delete the duplicate container before Setup can continue.
-When a duplicate Microsoft Exchange System Objects container exists, you can't solve the problem by running DomainPrep again.
-You must identify and delete the duplicate Microsoft Exchange System Objects container."
+description: "Exchange Server 2016 or Exchange Server 2019 Setup can't continue because another Microsoft Exchange System Object container exists in Active Directory."
 ---

 # Duplicate Microsoft Exchange System Objects container exists in Active Directory [AdInitErrorRule]

-Microsoft Exchange Server 2016 Setup can't continue because it found a duplicate Microsoft Exchange System Objects container in Active Directory Domain Naming context.
-When Setup finds a duplicate Microsoft Exchange System Objects container, you must delete the duplicate container before Setup can continue.
-When a duplicate Microsoft Exchange System Objects container exists, you can't solve the problem by running **DomainPrep** again.
-You must identify and delete the duplicate Microsoft Exchange System Objects container.
+Exchange Setup can't continue because it found a duplicate Microsoft Exchange System Objects container in Active Directory Domain Naming context.
+When Setup finds a duplicate Microsoft Exchange System Objects container, you need to delete the duplicate container before Setup can continue.
+Note that running **DomainPrep** again won't fix the problem.
+You need to find and delete the duplicate Microsoft Exchange System Objects container.

-To resolve this issue, do the following:
+To resolve this issue, do the following steps:

-1. Log on to the domain controller with administrative credentials.
+1. Open **Active Directory Users and Computers**.
+For example:

-2. In **Administrative Tools**, click **Active Directory Users and Computers**.
+  - Press Windows key + R, enter **dsc.msc**, and then click **OK**.

-3. In the **Active Directory Users and Computers** management console pane, click **View** from the toolbar menu and then select **Advanced Features**.
+  - In **Administrative Tools** \> **Active Directory Users and Computers**.

-4. Locate the duplicate Microsoft Exchange System Objects container.
+2. In the **Active Directory Users and Computers**, click **View** \> **Advanced Features**.

-5. Verify the duplicate Microsoft Exchange System Objects container doesn't contain valid Active Directory objects.
+4. Locate the duplicate **Microsoft Exchange System Objects** container.

-6. Right-click the duplicate Microsoft Exchange System Objects container, and then click **Delete**.
+5. Verify that the duplicate **Microsoft Exchange System Objects** container doesn't contain valid Active Directory objects.

-7. Confirm the deletion by clicking **Yes** in the Active Directory dialog box.
+6. Right-click the duplicate **Microsoft Exchange System Objects container**, click **Delete**, and then click **Yes** in the confirmation dialog box.

 > [!NOTE]
-> If you want the change to be replicated immediately, you must manually initiate replication between domain controllers.
+> To immediately replicate the change, you need to manually initiate replication between domain controllers.

 Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at: [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612), [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).
+Visit the forums at: [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612).